sparkflows/sparkflows-docs/docs/user-guide/scheduler/pipeline_scheduler.rst

 1. **Schedule Pipeline**

 Sparkflows allows you to schedule Pipeline.
 It stores the metadata of periodic jobs and uses a built-in scheduler to queue user requests.
-If Airflow is configured then Sparkflows submits the Job requests to Airflow as per the scheduling
+If Airflow is configured then Sparkflows submits the Job requests to Airflow as per the scheduling.

 .. figure:: ../../_assets/user-guide/scheduler/SCHEDULE_PIPELINE.png
    :alt: Schedule Pipeline